-Fitness is a key component to maintaining independent living – and that’s the philosophy behind Vi at Silverstone’s, a Vi and Plaza Companies community, enhanced fitness program.
+Fitness is a key component to maintaining independent living – and that’s the philosophy behind Vi at Silverstone’s, enhanced fitness program.
 “We’re trying to keep people fit, healthy, active and independent for as long as possible,” said Kim Bankofier, Community Relations Manager at the community.

 To that end, on-site Fitness Coordinator Ashley Giraud has taken a functional approach to residents’ overall wellness.
 “It’s time we all look at fitness in a different light,” said Giraud.
 “The trend now is to look at the function and benefits of the program.
 For example, are you able to do all the things you need to do on a daily basis, like reach overhead to get things down from a shelf or squat to pick things up off the floor?
 You need proper technique.
 We work to create muscle memory patterns so that when you perform these activities in your daily life, you’ll do so with correct form.
 From a balance and falling stand point, proper patterns are important to help protect yourself from injury.”